Bill of Sale Invoice Template

 The following information should be included when buying or selling a boat (watercraft):

-It’s important to write the bill of sale in accordance with the state in which the item is being bought/sold.
-Due to each state having its own laws regarding the use of a bill of sale in a transaction, the location (county, city, and state) should be stated.
+It’s important to write the bill of sale in accordance with the rules of the state in which the item is being bought/sold.
+Because each state has unique laws regarding the use of a bill of sale in a transaction, the location (county, city, and state) should be clearly stated.
 Sales tax should not be included in the sale as it will be paid by the buyer when they register the vehicle in their state.

 The legal names and mailing addresses of the buyer and seller should be clearly stated in the bill of sale.
-This is to help ensure that both parties are who they say they are and it also creates a point on contact if problems are to arise in the future.
+This is to help ensure that both parties are who they say they are and it also creates a point of contact if problems arise following the transaction.

-Any legal descriptions of the item being sold must be entered into the bill of sale (Make, Model, Color, Year).
-ID, VIN, registration, and all identifying descriptions need to be inscribed as well.
+Any legal descriptions of the item being sold, such as the make and model of a car, must be entered into the bill of sale.
+ID, VIN, registration, and all identifying descriptions need to be included as well.
+The invoice should also specify the quantity of the units being transferred.

-Finally, once all the information is entered into the bill of sale, all that is left is the transfer of money and signatures to finalize the sale.
-A vehicle can transfer via a cash payment, a trade-in, or by an act of giving (gift) – whichever method is used should be stated in the bill of sale.
+Finally, once all the information is entered into the bill of sale, all that remains is the transfer of money and signatures to finalize the sale.
+A vehicle can transfer via a cash payment, a trade-in, or by an act of giving (gift).
+Whichever payment method is used, as well as the specific cost of the transferred property, should be stated in the bill of sale.